robballou/jiratool/README.md

 # JIRA Tool

 A set of command line interfaces for common JIRA tasks.

-One difference for this tool vs other CLI tools is that it is configurable for the current context.
+A couple reasons/design intentions for this tool:

+* It is configurable for the current context, so you can run similar commands in different folders and get results specific to those projects.
+* It has options for computer-readable formats and enough useful functionality that can be used in a scripted setting.

 ## Requirements